 Step-1.
 Define the Conference Objectives

-Begin by identifying the key objectives of your conference.
-These goals will guide the overall structure and content of your agenda.
-Understanding what you want your attendees to gain is crucial for a successful conference.
+A successful conference begins with the identification of the key objectives of the conference.
+The overall structure and content of an agenda should reflect what you want your attendees to gain from the conference.

 Step-2.
 Select Keynote Speakers

-Choose influential keynote speakers who align with your conference’s theme.
-Their presentations should inspire and set the tone for the event.
-Keynote speeches are often scheduled at the beginning to capture attendees’ attention.
+Your conference keynote speakers should be influential and aligned with the theme of your conference.
+Their presentations should inspire and set the tone for the day.
+Keynote speeches are often scheduled right at the beginning of the event so that attendees are fully engaged.

 Step-3.
 Organize Panel Discussions